-Section 7: Attendance and Leave
+Attendance and Leave

-The operations and standards of services in the City of Vergas require that employees be at work unless valid reasons warrant absence or an employee has a position approved to work remotely.
-Employees who are going to be absent from work are required to notify the City Office or City Clerk as soon as possible in advance of the absence.
+The operations and standards of services in the City of Vergas require that employees be at work unless valid reasons warrant absence, or an employee has a position approved to work remotely.
+Employees who are going to be absent from work are required to notify their supervisor or the City Office as soon as possible in advance of the absence.

-A. Paid Time Off Accrual (PTO)
+1. Paid Time Off (PTO)

-After six (6) months of service, vacation leave may be used as it is earned, subject to approval by assigned supervisor.
+After six (6) months of service (part time or full time), vacation leave may be used as it is earned, subject to approval by assigned supervisor.
 PTO replaces separately assigned sick, emergency or vacation leave and is combined into a single benefit program.
 PTO does not replace City observed holidays, or other leave such as jury duty or military leave.
-Temporary, seasonal and part time employees are not entitled to paid time off (PTO) or holidays with pay.
+Temporary, seasonal and part-time employees are not entitled to paid time off (PTO) or holidays with pay.
 It is the policy of the City of Vergas to grant PTO with pay to regular employees in accordance with the guidelines established below:

-1) An employee's anniversary date will be used to determine an employee's eligibility for PTO.
+A) An employee's anniversary date and years of service will be used to determine an employee's eligibility for PTO.
 PTO for regular full-time employees will accrue as follows:

-1-5 Years 2 hours per week (104 hours per year) 6-14 Years 3 hours per week (156 hours per year) (Those employed prior to October 2019 will maintain the 3.08 annual leave accrual) 15+ Years 4 hours per week (208 hours per year)
+- B) Accrued PTO will be added to the employee's leave balance each pay period. - 1-5 Years 2 hours per week (104 hours per year) - 6-14 Years3 hours per week (156 hours per year)

-2) Accrued PTO will be added to each employee's balance each pay period.
+\Those employed prior to Oct 2019, will maintain 3.08 annual leave accrued.

+15+ 4 hours per week (208 hours per year)

+C) PTO will not accrue during unpaid leaves.

-B. PTO Leave Requirements
+2. PTO Leave Requirements

-1).
-To remain eligible for health or emergency related PTO leave, the employee is responsible for keeping the City Clerk/Treasurer advised of health status.
-If a health-related cause for PTO leave results in an absence from work of more than 3 consecutive work day duration, a health professional's written verification of the nature and anticipated length of the employee's health related absence must be submitted prior to the end of business on employee's third day of absence from work.
-If a doctor's verification is not received, no PTO pay will be issued and employee's continued absence will be deemed "unexcused".
+A).
+To remain eligible for health or emergency related PTO leave, the employee is responsible for keeping their supervisor advised of health status.
+If a health-related cause for PTO leave results in an absence from work of more than 3 consecutive workday duration, a health professional's written verification of the nature and anticipated length of the employee's health related absence must be submitted prior to the end of business on employee's third day of absence from work.
+If a doctor's verification is not received, no PTO pay will be issued, and employee's continued absence will be deemed "unexcused".

-2).
+B).
 The maximum amount of PTO time that shall be allowed to accrue is 200 hours for employees.

-3).
+C).
 Should an employee reach the accrued PTO maximum of 200 hours, A plan for leave usage is to be devised to get under the 200 hours with approval at the following City Council meeting.

-4).
-The City of Vergas will pay employee for all accrued PTO leave upon resignation or retirement for those employees leaving in good standing.
+D).
+The City of Vergas will pay employees for all accrued PTO leave upon resignation or retirement for those employees leaving in good standing.